-Balance of payments, abbreviated as BoP and also known as balance of international payments, is a statement which records all the monetary transactions that take place between a country’s residents and the rest of the world, during a given period.
+Balance of payments or BoP, is also known as balance of international payments.
+It is a statement that records all the monetary transactions that take place between a country’s residents and the rest of the world during a given period.

-Capital accounts include the non financial sale and purchase of assets, it also includes the flow of taxes.
-The main components of the capital account are Forex reserves, investments and loans.
+Capital account includes the non-financial sale and purchase of assets and the flow of taxes.
+The main components of the capital account are forex reserves, investments, and loans.

 Ideally, the current account should be balanced with the combination of the financial account and capital account.

 BoP surplus means that exports are more than imports.
-In contrast, a BoP deficit is indicative of imports being more than exports.
+In contrast, a BoP deficit indicates that imports are more than exports.

-This completes the topic of Balance of Payments formula.
-For more such formulas and concepts on Economics for Class 12, stay tuned to BYJU’S.
+This article was about the balance of payments formula.
+For more such important formulas and concepts, stay tuned to BYJU’S.